altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

     - One of the prime examples when this is useful is when a `PersistentActor` fails (by stopping) with a persistence failure.
         - This indicates that the database may be down or overloaded.
         - In such situations it makes most sense to give it a little bit of time to recover before the persistent actor is started.

-- The following Scala snippet shows how to create a backoff supervisor.
+#### Example 1:
 - It will start the given `EchoActor` **after it has stopped** because of a failure.
+- Using a `randomFactor` to add a little bit of additional variance to the backoff intervals is highly recommended.
+    - In order to avoid multiple actors re-start at the exact same point in time.
+    - E.g. if they were stopped due to a shared resource such as a database going down and re-starting after the same configured interval.
+    - By adding additional randomness to the re-start intervals the actors will start in slightly different points in time.
+    - This will avoiding large spikes of traffic hitting the recovering shared database or other resource that they all need to contact.
-    - In increasing intervals of 3, 6, 12, 24 and finally 30 seconds:
+- Backoff intervals will exponentially increase: 3, 6, 12, 24 and finally 30 seconds.
 ```scala
 val childProps = Props(classOf[EchoActor])